 Patrol Operations provide the majority of police interaction with the public.
 This division is comprised of the men and women who daily serve the public by patrolling the City of San Luis streets and responding to calls for service.The San Luis Police Department Patrol Division is made of four patrol squads.
 Each patrol squad has a sergeant assigned to them along with several patrol officers.
 The patrol division is the backbone of the police department which is responsible for patrolling 33 square miles of city limits.
 Officers also patrol the outskirts of the city and assist other police departments on a daily basis.
 The duties of the patrol division is to ensure public safety and to respond to calls for service.

-Sergeant Botello is currently a Physical Fitness Instructor and the lead Tactical Driving Instructor and High Risk Stops Instructor.
-Sergeant Botello graduated from the Northern Arizona University and holds a Bachelors Degree in Criminal Justice.
-Sergeant Botello graduated the Arizona Law Enforcement Academy in South Mountain, Phoenix.
+Sergeant Botello is currently a Physical Fitness Instructor, lead Tactical Driving Instructor, lead High Risk Stops Instructor and Field Training Program Coordinator.
+Sergeant Botello graduated from the Northern Arizona University, and holds a Bachelor’s Degree in Criminal Justice.
+Sergeant Botello graduated the Arizona Law Enforcement Academy in South Mountain, Phoenix, in 2008.

-Sergeant D. Miller is a General Instructor, Physical Fitness Instructor, and ICS Instructor.
-Corporal Miller is a graduate of the United States Border Patrol Canine Academy in El Paso, Texas (CCEP), the Arizona Department of Corrections Service Dog Academy, and Glendale Community College Law Enforcement Training Academy (LETA).
+Sergeant D. Miller is a General Instructor, Physical Fitness Instructor, Defensive Tactics Instructor, High Risk Stops Instructor and ICS Instructor.
+Sergeant D. Miller is a graduate of the United States Border Patrol Canine Academy in El Paso, Texas (CCEP), the Arizona Department of Corrections Service Dog Academy, and Glendale Community College Law Enforcement Training Academy (LETA).